Every Student Succeeds Act (ESSA)

 Revisions to the state's Dual Credit Policy adopted by the Council in June 2015 strongly encourage all participating postsecondary institutions to pursue NACEP accreditation for their concurrent enrollment programs.

 Missouri Coordinating Board for Higher Education

-June 2015 updates to the state's Dual Credit Policy highly encourage all institutions offering concurrent enrollment to demonstrate compliance with the policy by obtaining NACEP accreditation.
-Programs that do not earn NACEP accreditation are subject to review by a committee appointed by the Missouri Department of Higher Education and the Early College Advisory Board.
+June 2015 updates to the state's Dual Credit Policy requires all institutions offering concurrent enrollment to demonstrate compliance with the policy by obtaining NACEP accreditation or are subject to review by a committee appointed by the Missouri Department of Higher Education (not yet established).